gantry/docs/pages/01.gantry5/06.troubleshooting/04.assignment-issues/docs.md

 `System - Nooku Framework`

-`Ohanah w/ System - JoomlaTools Framework`
+`System - JoomlaTools Framework (only the version found in Ohanah component)`

 If you believe this might be the problem, disable the plugin and refresh your desired page.